 Be prepared for a prompt departure from the gate at 12:30 p.m.
 The tour should be complete by 2:00 p.m.
 The tour is about two miles round trip.
 The hike requires climbing numerous stairs and steep grades with loose rocks.
 Participants must be in good physical condition.

 The White Shaman Site is a 250′ descent into a narrow brushy canyon.
 It can be extremely hot and humid.
 The trail is steep with loose rocks and uneven footing.
 The round-trip is approx. 1.5 miles this is a strenuous hike.
 Tour takes approximately 90 minutes.

-Children must be at least 10 years old.
-Parents are responsible for the supervision and safety of their children.
 Desert tours are not recommended for anyone with walking or balance issues.
-We will be in isolated locations where response to a medical emergency or injury will be difficult and lengthy.
+We will be in isolated locations where a response to a medical emergency or injury will be difficult and lengthy.
 The Guide in charge of each tour will evaluate each individual’s ability to participate in the tour and may limit participation accordingly.